About Socotra

 This is a very locally experienced phenomenon and many areas of the Island. such as the south and west coasts, just bask in the cooling trade winds.

-From June to September the Island is accessible only by plane.
-Because of exceedingly strong monsoon winds.
+How to visit Socotra island, you can visit Socotra from October up to May, because from June to September the Island exceedingly strong monsoon winds.
 So access by sea is virtually impossible due to high seas and strong winds all around the Island.

 The northeast monsoon of winter (November to February) is somewhat cooler and wetter — although annual precipitation on the Island is a scant 130-170 mm per year on the coast, rising to around 1,000 mm in the mountains.